The Best Restaurants in Jersey City

 Luna

-Last year, the family who owns Paisano’s in downtown Rutherford brought their Italian cooking to downtown Jersey City, where they also gained a liquor licenses.
-The specialty cocktails, come of which include locally-made spirits like Jersey City’s Misunderstood Whiskey, are good, and the house-made pastas are great—especially the pappardelle Bolognese and the cavatelli with basil pesto, walnuts and ground chorizo.
+At Luna, the family who owns Paisano’s in downtown Rutherford brought their Italian cooking to downtown Jersey City, where they also gained a full liquor license.
+The specialty cocktails, some of which include locally made spirits like Jersey City’s Misunderstood Whiskey, are good.
+The house-made pastas are great—especially the pappardelle Bolognese and the cavatelli with basil pesto, walnuts and ground chorizo.
 Don’t leave without trying the grilled polenta, topped with silky and savory mushrooms. —SV

 279 Grove Street, 201-333-0032